Existential therapy: Existentialism and therapy

 Meanwhile, Viktor Frankl (1905–1997) authored the best-selling work Man's Search for Meaning (1946), which created a unique branch of existential therapy known as Logotherapy.
 Logotherapy is premised on the idea that the primary motivation of individuals is to find meaning in life.
 Man's Search for Meaning was a worldwide bestseller, selling more than 16 million copies and translated into more than 50 languages.
 In the United Kingdom, the psychiatrist R.D.
 Laing became a central figure of the anti-psychiatry movement that emerged in the 60s.
-Laing was inspired the European existential-phenomenological tradition and the psychiatrist Karl Jaspers, rejecting the medical model and emphasized a style of therapy that attempted to understand the client’s subjective world before attempting any explanation or treatment.
+Laing was inspired by the European existential-phenomenological tradition and the psychiatrist Karl Jaspers, rejecting the medical model and emphasized a style of therapy that attempted to understand the client's subjective world before attempting any explanation or treatment.
 In his groundbreaking work The Divided Self (1960), he argued that conditions such as schizophrenia were not medical brain disorders but existential crises of the self, often rooted in interpersonal alienation and social "double binds".

 In 1980, Irvin D. Yalom published Existential Psychotherapy.
 This book was the first to provide a comprehensive overview of existential therapy.
 In it, Yalom identifies four existential concerns, or "givens", of life that underlie human experience - death, freedom, isolation, and meaninglessness.
 Yalom argues that the role of the therapist in existential therapy is not to provide solutions or answers, but to guide the client in exploring and confronting these challenges.
 Unlike other forms of therapy, Yalom does not prescribe specific techniques, rather, Yalom suggests existential therapy should be a personalized collaboration between therapist and client, tailored to each clients’ unique existential concerns.